Last updated on July 7th, 2018 at 12:43 am

 Why is this recipe of chicken Cacciatore the perfect dish for entertainment?
 Why is this stew perfect for potlucks or as a “thinking of you” meal drop off?
 Because it really tastes better the next day!
 Make it, cool it, refrigerate it (if you can resist the urge to devour it, of course!).
 The next day heat it up and be ready to be wowed!

-Serve it with crusty Italian bread or over pasta (perfect for the kiddos) or make some cauliflower rice to keep the meal on the lighter side.
+Serve this Chicken Cacciatore with crusty Italian bread or over pasta (perfect for the kiddos) or make some cauliflower rice to keep the meal on the lighter side.

 - No anchovies?
 No problem!
 Even though I recommend using them; the stew will still be tasty without them.